kacebe/AtlantGIS/project_datasets/barrow/readme.md

 ## Magnetic survey data

-Sensys provides [DLMGPS](http://www.sensysmagnetometer.com/en/dlmgps.html) to combine spatial information from the mounted DGPS unit with the flux measurements from the magnetic probes.
+Sensys provides the proprietary software [DLMGPS](http://www.sensysmagnetometer.com/en/dlmgps.html) to combine spatial information from the mounted DGPS unit with the flux measurements from the magnetic probes.
 It offers an ASCII export that contains information for each individual measurement per probe:

 x|y|magnetic flux in nT|measurement event|probe
 :-----:|:-----:|:-----:|:-----:|:-----: